SMCI Investors Have Opportunity To Lead Super Micro Computer, Inc. Securities Fraud Lawsuit

 shareholders with losses of $100,000 or more are encouraged to contact the firm.

-LOS ANGELES, Sept.
-19, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Super Micro Computer, Inc. ("Super Micro" or the "Company") (NASDAQ: SMCI ).
+BENSALEM, Pa., Sept.
+26, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Super Micro Computer, Inc. ("Super Micro" or the "Company") (NASDAQ: SMCI ).

 Class Period: February 2, 2021 – August 28, 2024